microsoft/ContactCenterMessagingSDK-ios/ContactCenterMessagingApp/README.md

    * SVGKit.xcframework.zip
 Unzip all frameworks and add into the root folder of ContactCenterMessagingApp.
 5. Go to the root folder of ContactCenterMessagingApp.
+6. Delete podfile & ContactCenterMessagingApp.xcworkspace.
-6. Open ContactCenterMessagingApp.xcodeproj in xcode.
+7. Open ContactCenterMessagingApp.xcodeproj in xcode.
-7. Add the downloaded ContactCenterMessaging & Adaptivecard xcframeworks into the project.
+8. Add the downloaded ContactCenterMessaging & Adaptivecard xcframeworks into the project.
 For adding XCframeworks Click on 'ContactCenterMessagingApp' -> Select 'Targets' -> Select 'General' -> Open 'Frameworks, Library and Embedded Content' -> Click on '+' icon -> Click on 'Add Other' -> Select 'Add Files' -> Select following xcframeworks
         a.
 ContactCenterMessagingSDK.xcframework
         b.
 ContactCenterMessagingWidget.xcframework